is-a-dev/team-docs/pr-review.md

 ---

-### Only one record type
+### Only A Few Record Types
 Earlier, is-a-dev used to allow for handling https redirections along with CNAME but the way we handle requests has changed since then.
-This is why a record file can only contain one record type.
-Either `CNAME` or `A` or `URL`.
+This is why a record file can only contain a few record types.
+Either `CNAME` or `A` or `URL`, `MX` cannot be used with `CNAME` and `TXT` can be used with any other record type.
+One caveat with `TXT` records is that it can only hold one value at a time.

-❌ `"CNAME": "example.com", "URL": "https://something.com"` is invalid as it should only contain one type of record, either CNAME or URL.
+❌ `"CNAME": "example.com", "URL": "https://something.com"` is invalid as it should only contain one type of record, either `CNAME` or `URL`.
+❌ `"CNAME": "example.com", "MX": [ "mx1.example.com", "mx2.example.com" ]` is invalid as it cannot contain `CNAME` and `MX` at the same time.
+❌ `"CNAME": "https://example.com/", "TXT": [ "TXT record 1", "TXT record 2" ]` is invalid as the `TXT` record must be a string and not an array.
+✅ `"URL": "https://example.com/", "MX": [ "mx1.example.com", "mx2.example.com" ]` is valid as it only contains `URL` and `MX` records.